hbbrandao/bacterialSMCtrajectories/README.md

-# bacterialHiC
-Hi-C and related analyses for bacteria.
+# Computing SMC trajectories genome-wide, from the interplay of loop extrusion and transcription

 Example files coming soon!!